NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-07.md

 Negative economic effects and efficiency losses that taxes can impose on an economy.
 A tax can be charged on a seller or a consumer for producing or consuming a good.

+> [!note]
-> If the tax is on  consumers, the demand curve shifts left since it is a price increase for the consumers.
-If  the tax is on producers, the supply curve shifts left since it is an increase in cost of  production for them.
+> If the tax is on  consumers, the demand curve <mark style="background: #FF5582A6;">shifts left since it is a price increase for the consumers</mark>.
+If  the tax is on producers, the <mark style="background: #FFF3A3A6;">supply curve shifts left since it is an increase in cost of  production</mark> for them.

 ![[Pasted image 20230817153919.png]]